ksimonovsky/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog!"
+title: "All About Kayla!"
+date: 2021-06-04
 ---

-I'm glad you are here.
-I plan to talk about 3 facts about me
-1. I am a starbucks barista
+title: All About Kayla!

+author: ksimonovsky

+email: ksimonovsky@ebnet.org

+description:
+  1. I work as a barista at Starbucks.
+I am responsible for knowing how to make all of the drinks, heat up food, ring up customers, and work the drive thru.
-2. I swam in the Junior Olympics when I was a freshman
+  2. I swam in the Junior Olympics in my freshman year.
+I swam for both my club and school team that year, so I would train everyday for 2-3 hours a day to make the time cuts.
-3. My favorite book series to read is Harry Potter.
+  3. One of my favorite hobbies is reading.
+My favorite series to read is Harry Potter, which I have read and watched countless times.

+# social links
+instagram_username: kk_simon30

+github_username: ksimonovsky